Experience Historic Eastfield

 Hands on Learning

-Historical Stay
+Historical Stays

-Accommodations are rope beds with straw and feather ticks with outhouses and porta-johns as sanitary facilities
+Accommodations are rope beds with straw and feather ticks with outhouses and porta-johns as sanitary facilities.

 Some of Historic Eastfield’s Buildings